 B2B lead generation involves identifying businesses as potential customers with the intent to convert them into paying customers.
 These tactics involve directly reaching out to prospects or implementing strategies that attract prospects who may be ready to make a purchase.

-Let’s dive into some common demand and lead generation strategies that you can leverage to grow your business’ customer base.
+Let’s dive into some common demand and lead generation strategies you can leverage to grow your business’s customer base.

-Let’s compare some of the top demand and lead generation strategies to clearly understand the difference between the two.
+Let’s compare some of the top demand and lead generation strategies to understand the difference between the two clearly.

 Common Demand Generation Strategies

-Before you can implement lead generation strategies, you need to consider how you grow your audience base through organic, meaningful engagement.
-Creating demand for your product or service is vital, otherwise, you’ll have a much more difficult time converting prospects into paying customers.
+Before implementing lead generation strategies, you need to consider how you grow your audience base through organic, meaningful engagement.
+Creating demand for your product or service is vital.
+Otherwise, you’ll have a difficult time converting prospects into paying customers.